COGS108/Overview/COGS108-Syllabus.md

 ### Academic integrity
 Don't cheat.
 Here are some [flyers on important aspects of academic integrity every student should know](https://academicintegrity.ucsd.edu/excel-integrity/Resources%20.html).
 You can also obtain deeper training from Academic Integrity, click around their website and explore!

-YYou will work together on projects.
+You will work together on projects.
 You should help one another learn in general.
 Assignments and discussion labs should be completed individually, although you may seek help from your fellow students.
 However you may not give answers to each other at any time.
 In discussion labs its ok to be much more leading and provide more of the answer.
 In assignments you should be more careful about how much detail you are providing in your help to others.

 Examples of good collaboration on assignments: